Shreya869/Shreya869/README.md

-I'm an aspiring Data scientist and an intuitive Software developer who is passionate about solving real world problems using technology.
+<h4>I'm an aspiring Data scientist and an intuitive Software developer who is passionate about solving real world problems using technology.

 I've grown my skills in data visualization using python and have made multiple projects that depict how utilizing given data in the correct way, we can glean insights to solve a problem.